Complexity Analysis of Convex Majorization Schemes for Nonconvex Constrained Optimization: Solving the Subproblem

 Note that this is a strictly convex optimization problem given $\kappa_i\in(0,1], i=0,1,\cdots,m$.
 When $\kappa=1$, the problem becomes strongly convex.
 To solve this problem, let us rewrite the problem as

 Denote $A^\top = [a_1, a_2,\cdots,a_m]\in\RR^{n\times m}$.
-Then it is not hard to observe that $\mathcal{L}(p,\mu)$ has a unique $p^*_\mu$ that satisfies
+Then it is not hard to observe that $\mathcal{L}(p,\lambda)$ has a unique $p^*_\lambda$ that satisfies

-which further indicates that $\|a_0 + A^\top\mu\| = \psi(\|p_\mu^*\|)$, where $\psi(\alpha) = L \alpha^{\kappa} +\sum_{i=1}^m \mu_iL_i\alpha^{\kappa_i}$ is a strictly monotonically increasing function on $[0,+\infty)$ as $L>0$, $\mu_iL_i\geq0$, and $\kappa_i\in(0,1], 0\leq i\leq m$.
-Let $\alpha_\mu^*\geq0$ be the unique non-negative real solution of the equation $\psi(\alpha) = \|a_0 + A^\top\mu\|$, then we have
+which further indicates that $\|a_0 + A^\top\lambda\| = \psi(\|p_\lambda^*\|)$, where $\psi(\alpha) = L \alpha^{\kappa} +\sum_{i=1}^m \lambda_iL_i\alpha^{\kappa_i}$ is a strictly monotonically increasing function on $[0,+\infty)$ as $L>0$, $\lambda_iL_i\geq0$, and $\kappa_i\in(0,1], 0\leq i\leq m$.
+Let $\alpha_\lambda^*\geq0$ be the unique non-negative real solution of the equation $\psi(\alpha) = \|a_0 + A^\top\lambda\|$, then we have

-In general, the solution $\alpha_\mu^*$ can be easily obtained via binary search or secant method.
+In general, the solution $\alpha_\lambda^*$ can be easily obtained via binary search or secant method.
 When $\kappa = \cdots = \kappa_m = \kappa$, then a closed form solution will be available:

-When $\kappa=1$, then this corresponds to the Lipschitz continuous gradient case.
-For notational simplicity, let us default $\mu_0 = 1$, which is not included in the dual decision variable $\mu$.
+When $\kappa=1$, then this corresponds to the Lipschitz continuous gradient case, which has been discussed in \cite{auslender2010moving}.
+For notational simplicity, let us default $\lambda_0 = 1$, which is not included in the dual decision variable $\lambda$.
 Given the unique solution, we can obtain the dual problem of the subproblem \eqref{prob:subproblem}:

-where $\Phi$ is derived by substituting \eqref{eqn:KKT-subproblem} to $\mathcal{L}(p_\mu^*,\mu)$.
+where $\Phi$ is derived by substituting \eqref{eqn:KKT-subproblem} to $\mathcal{L}(p_\lambda^*,\lambda)$.
 Note that by Danskin's theorem, we can compute the gradient of $\Phi$ as

-which corresponds to the primal constraint violation if $\frac{\partial \Phi(\mu)}{\partial \mu_i}>0$.
+which corresponds to the primal constraint violation if $\frac{\partial \Phi(\lambda)}{\partial \lambda_i}>0$.
 By the implicit function theorem, we can compute the Hessian of $\Phi$ as

-Let $\tilde{L}\in\RR^m$ be a vector with $\tilde{L}_i = L_i\|p_\mu^*\|^{\kappa_i-1}$, for $i = 1,2,...,m$, then straightforward computation gives $\nabla^2_{\mu\mu}\mathcal{L}(p_\mu^*,\mu) = 0_{m\times m}$, $\nabla^2_{p\mu}\mathcal{L}(p_\mu^*,\mu)=\big[\nabla^2_{\mu p}\mathcal{L}(p_\mu^*,\mu)\big]^\top = A^\top+ p_\mu^*\tilde{L}^\top$ and
+Let $\tilde{L}\in\RR^m$ be a vector with $\tilde{L}_i = L_i\|p_\lambda^*\|^{\kappa_i-1}$, for $i = 1,2,...,m$, then straightforward computation gives $\nabla^2_{\lambda\lambda}\mathcal{L}(p_\lambda^*,\lambda) = 0_{m\times m}$, $\nabla^2_{p\lambda}\mathcal{L}(p_\lambda^*,\lambda)=\big[\nabla^2_{\lambda p}\mathcal{L}(p_\lambda^*,\lambda)\big]^\top = A^\top+ p_\lambda^*\tilde{L}^\top$ and